Illiberal democracy: Relationship with populism

 With the different types and different examples of illustrations discussed, a key component in the rise of illiberal democracies today is populism.
 Current populist leaders—especially within Western states—have the tendency to promote illiberal values, a notable example being the exclusion of immigrants and openly xenophobic statements.
 This wave has been labeled as "xenophobic populism".

 Authors Cas Mudde and Cristóbal Rovira Kaltwasser discuss the role of populism in deteriorating liberal democracies.
-Within the article, Mudde and Kaltwasser say that populism—although surrounded by negative connotations—is democratic in nature, as it gives a voice to the people and heavily follows the idea of majoritarian rule.
+In the article, Mudde and Kaltwasser argue that populism—although it is often associated with negative connotations—is democratic in nature, as it gives voice to the people and strongly upholds the principle of majoritarian rule.
 The problem arises within liberal democracies, as the authors say that liberal values and democracy internally contradict each other.
 Democracy promises majoritarian rule while liberal values promise the protection of minorities.
-Furthermore, it is said that populism is a product of democracy, but in general populist leaders try to use the democratic aspect of liberal democracies to undermine liberalism.
+Furthermore, it is said that populism is a product of democracy, but in general, populist leaders try to use the democratic aspect of liberal democracies to undermine liberalism.
 This is closely related to Zakaria's argument.
-The authors try to establish the idea that the rise of populism is undermining liberal values as populism at its core rejects plurality and minority protection—often the evident liberal values.
+The authors try to establish the idea that the rise of populism is undermining liberal values, as populism at its core rejects plurality and minority protection, often the evident liberal values.

-Moreover, Sheri Berman supports that idea that democracy being unchecked by liberalism can lead to populist—and in some regards dangerous—rule, but further says that liberal values unchecked by democracy can be just as dangerous, as she says, through the use of historical examples, this can lead to oligarchic rule.
-Berman takes a different perspective on the role of populism and says that it is rather the weakening of democratic institutions that has led to the rise of populism and the deterioration of liberal democracies.
+Moreover, Sheri Berman supports the idea that democracy being unchecked by liberalism can lead to populist—and in some regards dangerous—rule, but further says that liberal values unchecked by democracy can be just as dangerous, as she says, through the use of historical examples, this can lead to oligarchic rule.
+Berman takes a different perspective on the role of populism, arguing that the weakening of democratic institutions, rather than populism itself, has led to its rise and the deterioration of liberal democracies.
 When discussing this matter, Berman through the example of Western states—United States and Europe—has attributed the cause of populist backlash to national government disregarding the interests of average citizens for business elites.
-In sum, Berman is trying to demonstrate that populism has led to the rise of illiberal democracies, while the populism has gained traction as a result in democratic institutions being too elite-led.
+In sum, Berman is trying to demonstrate that populism has led to the rise of illiberal democracies, while populism has gained traction as a result of democratic institutions being too elite-led.

-While populism is closely associated with leading to illiberal democracy, religious fundamentalism, radical nationalism, and communitarianism are also common paths.
+While populism is closely associated with the rise of illiberal democracy, religious fundamentalism, radical nationalism, and communitarianism are also common paths.